-I had my first daughter at only 22.
-Me and my baby both nearly died from a very traumatic birth and appalling aftercare.
+I had my first daughter at only 22, and both myself and my baby nearly died from a very traumatic birth and appalling aftercare.
 I was induced six weeks early due to preeclampsia, I then suffered a retained placenta which required life saving surgery.
-I had a massive Postpartum haemorrhage and third degree tear.
-My daughter was taken straight to Neonatal while I spend 48 hours in HDU.
+I had a massive postpartum haemorrhage and third degree tear.
+My daughter was taken straight to the neonatal unit while I spend 48 hours in HDU.

-I didn’t realise it at the time, but my birth resulted in PTSD.
+My birth experience resulted in PTSD.
 Unfortunately my PTSD was wrongly diagnosed for years.
 I struggled to assess help, support and treatment.
-I am now in what I call recovery but while I have improved greatly, I still struggle with the changes it made to me and my life.
-I found while searching for help how little information there was on Birth Trauma and Perinatal PTSD and even less support.
+I eventually found help and support and am now in recovery.
+I found while I desperately searched for help how little information there was on Birth Trauma, Perinatal PTSD and even less support.
 My experience and struggle to assess help has driven me to try and help others and educate health professionals on the impact of trauma in birth on mental health and how we can all work together to improve support for the families affected.

 In the depth of my darkness, when my recovery was just beginning, a dear friend sent me a card in which they had wrote the saying, ‘just when the caterpillar thought the world was over it became a beautiful butterfly’.
-They encouraged me to keep emerging from the darkness that had engulfed me and to ‘unfold my wings’, to be all the beauty I held inside and to follow my hopes and dreams.
+They encouraged me to keep emerging from the darkness that had engulfed me and to ‘unfold my wings’, to the beauty I held inside and to find the light and to never let go of hope and my dreams.
 Those words gave me hope, helped me believe that I could overcome PTSD and that what had happened to me didn’t define me but that I could recover and then help others.
 So as I became stronger Unfold Your Wings was born.